Forex.comVisit Forex.com81% of retail investor accounts lose money

 3. Are you a beginner?
 Look for the Negative Balance Protection

 Negative balance protection is a great feature for keeping your funds secure and making sure you can never lose more than you deposit.
 This is mandatory under many jurisdictions, but not in Japan.
 With that said, many major forex brokers still offer it.
-If you’re new to trading, it is certainly advisable to go with a broker who does offer this protection.
+If you’re new to trading, it is advisable to go with a broker who offers this protection.

 How to verify if a forex broker is regulated in Japan